foxdonut/static-tagged-union/README.md

 )
 ```

-Note that `N` accepts a value as well.
+Note that `N` accepts params as well.
 For example, you might use this for an error message.

 `Maybe` can also be used to denote the presence or absence of a value, and provide a convenient
 way to operate on a value only if it is present.
 Use `map` for this: